bbenchoff/bbenchoff.github.io/pages/MacSSL.md

 This is a way to do something like method overloading, but using the preprocessor instead of the language itself.
 Obviously we see more method overloading this century simply because languages support it now, so different names for the same thing, I guess.

 Yeah, this was an incredibly time consuming and boring fix.
-But now I have a C89 port of mbedtls.

 ### Conversion to 64-bit data structures